 Acentra Health Georgia BFCC-QIO

-While Acentra Health does not adjudicate LCDs directly, its role in beneficiary quality of care reviews intersects with LCD application in specific cases.
+While Acentra Health, Georgia's Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO), does not adjudicate LCDs directly, its role in beneficiary quality-of-care reviews intersects with LCD application in specific cases.

 Frequently Asked Questions